 Please ensure that emergency telephone numbers (work phone number, mobile phone numbers etc) are kept up to date.
-Notify any changes of address, telephone, emergency contact, etc to the school office immediately.
+Notify any changes of address, telephone, emergency contact, etc to your child's House office immediately.
 Schools are required by law to have two emergency contacts per child.